 With their majestic ruff around their face and their unique blue-black tongue, chow chows can't help but attract admirers.
 This ancient Chinese breed was originally used to guard the sacred temples erected in the freezing mountainous Northern Steppes regions that connected Mongolia, Siberia, and China.
 Their exceptionally thick coat kept them warm while performing this task.
 Nowadays, they are generally loyal but independent, calm companion dogs.
 They can be aloof with strangers and don't always get along with other dogs.

 Weight: 45 to 70 pounds

-Physical Characteristics: Heavy-boned, squarely built dog with a high set and curled tail, a large head, a deep muzzle, and a blue-black tongue; come in rough or smooth dense double-coats; pronounced ruff around their face and neck, giving them a lion or bear-like appearance; most commonly seen in a red coloring but also come in black, blue, cinnamon, and cream
+Physical Characteristics: Heavy-boned, square build; high set, curled tail; large head; deep muzzle; blue-black tongue; comes in rough or smooth dense double coats; pronounced ruff around face and neck; commonly red but other colors include black, blue, cinnamon, and cream

 In general, the very small dog breeds and the breeds that have lightweight coats are not ideal if you live in a region that experiences lots of harsh, cold weather.
 For example, it could be challenging trying to keep a chihuahua or greyhound snug.
 Other breeds that need protection from cold weather include the pug, Great Dane, French bulldog, boxer, and Yorkshire terrier.